mesosphere/dcos-docs-site/pages/1.13/security/ent/tls-ssl/exhibitor/index.md

 ---
 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->

 By default, the Exhibitor HTTP service is open to any client that can reach port 8181 on a master node.
-This documentation chapter describes a method for protecting the Exhibitor service from unauthorized access.
+This page describes a method for protecting the Exhibitor service from unauthorized access.
 Once enabled, HTTP clients must access Exhibitor through Admin Router; thus applying the Admin Router access control policy to the Exhibitor service.

-*Note: When accessing Exhibitor through Admin Router (**https://master_host/exhibitor**), authenticated users must have the `dcos:adminrouter:ops:exhibitor` privilege*
+<p class="message--note"><strong>NOTE: </strong>When accessing Exhibitor through Admin Router (https://master_host/exhibitor), authenticated users must have the <i>dcos:adminrouter:ops:exhibitor</i> privilege</p>

 # Securing Exhibitor

 The strategy for securing Exhibitor is mutual TLS authentication.
-In order to secure Exhibitor we must first create a unique root CA certificate.
+In order to secure Exhibitor you must first create a unique root CA certificate.
 This CA certificate is used to sign various end entity certificates for the Admin Router and Exhibitor services.
-Creating a public key infrastructure that outputs PEM and Java Keytool formatted artifacts is not a trivial task.
+Creating a public key infrastructure that outputs PEM and Java KeyStore formatted artifacts is not a trivial task.
 To make this processes easier, a simple tool has been created for producing the necessary files.

-*Note: This guide is only compatible with clusters which use `static` master discovery, `master_http_loadbalancer` is not currently supported. (https://docs.mesosphere.com/1.13/installing/production/advanced-configuration/configuration-reference/#master-discovery-required)*
+<p class="message--note"><strong>NOTE: </strong>This guide is only compatible with clusters which use <i>static</i> master discovery, <i>master_http_loadbalancer</i> is not currently supported. (https://docs.mesosphere.com/1.13/installing/production/advanced-configuration/configuration-reference/#master-discovery-required)</p>

 ## Using the tool

-*Note: A working Docker installation is required.
-If Docker is not available see https://github.com/mesosphere/exhibitor-tls-artifacts-gen/blob/master/README.md for information on running the command natively.*
+<p class="message--note"><strong>NOTE: </strong>A working Docker installation is required.
+If Docker is not available see https://github.com/mesosphere/exhibitor-tls-artifacts-gen/blob/master/README.md for information on running the command natively.</p>

 Download the script from the github release page and run it: